Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 • Ref.
 126234 — Current Datejust 36

-Each of these references highlights how the Datejust adapted to changing tastes without ever losing its core identity, which is why it continues to work so effortlessly as an everyday watch across generations.
+Each shows how the Datejust adapted to changing tastes without losing its core identity, which is why it still works across generations.
+If you want the full buyer’s view across sizes, materials, and eras, our full Datejust buying guide goes section by section.

 Omega Constellation vs Rolex Datejust: Notable Differences

-The most significant difference is how each watch shows up on your wrist.
-The Rolex Datejust is the ultimate fit in anywhere luxury dress watch, while the Omega Constellation is more design-forward and instantly recognizable.
+The biggest difference is how each watch shows up on your wrist.
+The Datejust is the do-anywhere luxury daily, while the Constellation reads as a more design-forward statement.

 Bracelet and Style

-The Omega Constellation is built around an integrated bracelet, meaning the case and bracelet are designed as a single visual unit.
-Details like the case features at 3 and 9 o’clock and the frequent use of Roman numerals give it a jewelry-forward presence.
+The Manhattan-era Constellation is built around an integrated bracelet, meaning the case and bracelet read as a single visual unit.
+The case features at 3 and 9 o’clock plus the Roman numerals on the bezel give it a jewelry-forward presence.

 Movement and Performance

-Modern Datejust references run on the Calibre 3235, offering roughly 70 hours of power reserve, hacking seconds, and Rolex’s reputation for conservative, long-term, stable engineering.
-It is not spec-sheet flashy, but it is globally serviceable and built for decades of routine wear.
+Modern Datejust references run on the Calibre 3235, with roughly 70 hours of power reserve, hacking seconds, and Rolex’s reputation for conservative, long-term, stable engineering.

 Price and Market Demand